AlizeeFR/My-programming-studies/README.md

   3) Bachelor of Arts, International Management (FSU/UCF/USF/UFL)
      - Accredited Specializations in Supply Chain & Logistics and hospitality/tourism
   3) Master of Education in Curriculum and Instruction (M.Ed) (FIU)

+ Internships:
+   1) Local marketing and startup-helping agency (summer 1, fall and spring 1)
+   2) Non-profit management consulting group
+   3) Web-development firm (Fall & Spring year 2)
+   4) Software development and IT solutions firms (B2C and B2B)
+   5) Out-reach event coordinator, fundraiser, and advocate for big cat rescue shelters (summers 2 and 3)

+   6) Disney w/ a focus on machine learning (summer)? or bio-engineering firm using NLP & AI or data science for political internship (summer)?